vglinka/storage-facade-mockinterface/README.md

 Default values are not stored in the storage, but in the instance.
 Therefore, all these methods are synchronous (no need to use the `await` keyword):

-- `.addDefault(obj: Record<string, unknown>)` - adds keys and values
-  from the passed object to the list of default values
+- `.addDefault(obj)` - adds keys and values from the passed object to the list of default values
-- `.setDefault(obj: Record<string, unknown>)` - replaces the list
-  of default values with the given object
+- `.setDefault(obj)` - replaces the list of default values with the given object
 - `.getDefault()` - returns an object containing default values
 - `.clearDefault()` - replaces a list of default values with an empty object